 Sculpt Mode (режим скульптинга)

-Dynamic Topology (aka Dyntopo) can be toggled with the checkbox in the header or with Ctrl-D. With dynamic topology active, most brushes will subdivide the mesh during the stroke.
+Dynamic Topology (aka Dyntopo) can be toggled with the checkbox.
+With dynamic topology active, most brushes will subdivide the mesh during the stroke.

 For a general explanation of dynamic topology, visit the Introduction.